 Live recordings of classical concerts often suffer from a distant, coloured sound, background and audience noise, narrow stereo image, and a lack of clarity, presence, depth and spaciousness.
 We can record your live concert to a sound quality comparable to that found on commercial recordings.
-Fees depend on location, concert duration and type of ensemble, but will usually be less than £100.
+Fees depend on location, concert duration and type of ensemble.

 Below are some examples of our live recording.